kennedymj97/msc-2048-ai/Notes.md

 [x] Make the current rules more general
 [x] Add rules for 2 largest tiles
-[x] Change try move if produces merge to work along rows/columns [] Add more rules
+[x] Change try move if produces merge to work along rows/columns [x] Remove unnecessary comparisons causing early exit from greedy [x] Fix right at back of fall-back variations (okay because of symmetry) [x] Edit try if produces merge rule so it doesn't need to consider direction [] Add more rules
 [] Local search for strategies
 [] Iterated local search for strategies